Matteobarcelona/30-Days-SOC-Analyst-Challenge/README.md

 ### Day 1 How to create a logical diagram:

-This is the logical diagram created using the draw.io application.
+#### Objective: This is the logical diagram created using the draw.io application.
 It's a great exercise for improving diagramming skills and serves as a representation of the network mapping planned for the coming days.

 <img src="https://github.com/Matteobarcelona/30-Days-SOC-Analyst-Challenge/blob/main/30%20days%20SOC%20Analyst%20Challenge.drawio.png" alt="30 Days SOC Analyst Challenge Diagram" width="700" height="600" />

+### Day 2 ELK stack introduction:

+#### Objective: Better understanding of what the ELK stack is and the benefits.

+ELK => Elasticsearch, Logstash, Kibana.

+Elasticsearch is a database to store logs (windows logs...) and retrieve the data.
+It is based on ES-QL => elastic search query language.

+Logstash is a pipeline that collect, transform or  filter, datas between applications and output it into Elasticsearch.
+It can collect data (telemetry) either with beats (file (logs), metrics, packet, winlog, audit, heartbeat (uptime))  or elastic agents (all types of data using 1 unified agent per host)

+Kibana is a web console to display the Elasticsearch datas. it helps for visualisation and creating dashboard.

+Benefits of using ELK:
+* centralised logging
+* flexibility
+* visualisations
+* scalability to larger environment
+* ecosystem (many integrations)